📝 Inventory management & stock control · ⏱️ 2 min read

 What if my trim loss varies every week?

-Take an average over a month.
-Measure regularly and adjust your calculation if you consistently have more or less loss than expected.
+Take an average over a month and measure regularly.
+If you consistently have more or less loss than expected, adjust your calculations accordingly.

 How do I calculate trim loss for composite dishes?

-Calculate the actual cost price after trim loss for each ingredient.
-Add all ingredients together for the total cost price of the dish.
+Calculate the actual cost price after trim loss for each ingredient separately.
+Then add all ingredients together for the total dish cost.

 Does trim loss differ by supplier?

-Yes, product quality and size can vary.
-So regularly check your actual yields and adjust where necessary.
+Absolutely, product quality and sizing can vary significantly between suppliers.
+Check your actual yields regularly and adjust calculations where needed.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.